-IT Asset Management: Best Practices for 2024
+IT Asset Management: The Complete Guide for 2025

-What is IT asset management?
+What is IT Asset Management?

-IT asset management (ITAM for short) is a coordinated methodology and set of practices undertaken by an organization to improve the lifecycle and maximize the value of IT assets.
+IT asset management (ITAM for short) is a coordinated methodology and set of business practices undertaken by an organization to improve the lifecycle and maximize the value of IT assets.

 It starts by identifying and cataloging an organization's IT assets, but the process also governs how those assets are deployed, maintained, upgraded, and eventually disposed of.
 Those assets include physical assets like desktop computers, laptops, mobile devices, software, media, license contracts, and all other associated tools and metadata.